 - TENS therapy.
 The use of electrical nerve stimulation is common in physical therapy.
 Treatment involves the application of electrodes on the skin over the painful joint.
 Low levels of electricity are transferred through the electrodes to the tissue around and in the joint to relieve pain.

-How many Physical Therapy treatments do I need for Arthritis?
+How Long Does Physical Therapy Take for Arthritis?

 Most cases require several sessions of physical therapy to achieve the best possible relief from arthritis pain.
 Remember, treatment does not cure arthritis; it manages symptoms.
 Therefore, some patients continue physical therapy indefinitely to keep arthritis symptoms under control.

 What Does a Physical Therapist do to Arthritis Pain?

 Physical therapy is a protocol of prescribed exercises that are customized to the individual.
 The exercises are designed to improve strength, flexibility, balance, and coordination to sustain optimal physical function.
 The way that physical therapists help relieve arthritis symptoms is by:

 - Teaching proper body mechanics and posture for normal daily activities to improve function and relieve pain.

 - Teaching how to use assistive devices as needed, such as a cane or walker.